What We Do

 Funds appropriated through the President's budget along with the Safe Drinking Water State Revolving Fund and the Clean Water State Revolving Fund are a positive investment providing a healthier environment for those who use and live District of Columbia

 - 17th Street NE/SE Water Main Installation and Replacement

-- Brentwood Reservoir Rehabilitation Project
+- Brentwood Reservoir Rehabilitation and Upgrade Project